This is the most complete guide that shows you how to start a blog on the WordPress platform.

 - Higher quality content generates more backlinks and social buzz

-If you you keep these tips in mind with every piece of content that you produce you should get a good amount of organic search traffic by month 9.
+If you keep these tips in mind with every piece of content that you produce you should get a good amount of organic search traffic by month 9.
 Perhaps by month 6.

 What To Avoid When Creating Your Content: